facebook/react-native-website/website/versioned_docs/version-0.56/navigatorios.md

 resetTo((route: object));
 ```

-Replaces the top item and pop to it.
+Replaces the top item and goes back to it.

 **Parameters:**